By: Mary Ann OMeara, MPH, International Association for Indigenous Aging

 This center will serve as a hub that provides resources, training, and tools to assist state systems and service providers.
 It will also support developing and coordinating policies and programs that contribute to a stable direct-care workforce.

 In addition, the center will facilitate shared peer-to-peer advice and support collaboration between state systems, including Medicaid, and other aging, disability, and workforce agencies.
-Finally, it will open communications between aging and disability service providers and stakeholders, which creates an opportunity for tribes to engage them directly.
+Finally, it will open communications between aging and disability service providers and key players, which creates an opportunity for tribes to engage them directly.

 Long-Term Services and Support Resources